AdobeDocs/experience-manager-64.en/help/communities/using/srp.md

 ## About Shadow Nodes in JCR {#about-shadow-nodes-in-jcr}

-Shadow nodes, which mimic the path to UGC, exist in the local repository to serve two purposes :
+Shadow nodes, which mimic the path to UGC, exist in the local repository to serve two purposes:

 1. [Access Control (ACLs](#for-access-control-acls))
 1. [Non-Existing Resources (NERs)](#for-non-existing-resources-ners)